mmm/mmm.github.com/MarkMims-resume.md

 the world where Data Science meets DevOps and infrastructure engineering.

-I've been lucky enough to work for companies like Canonical, the folks behind the Ubuntu operating system, Infochimps, and now Silicon Valley Data Science.
+I've been lucky enough to work for companies like Canonical, the folks behind the Ubuntu operating system, Infochimps, DigitalOcean, and now Google.
 Places where talented teams of people are innovating and leading open-source communities and the tech industry as a whole.

-I've been a consultant for a lot of my career, which gives me great insight into a vast range of data-related problems people have as well as how to help solve these problems across industries and technology stacks.

 Current Passions
 ----------------

 - training data scientists.
-I'm building a class that's essentially "Just enough data engineering" for data scientists in Berkeley's MIDS program and I can't wait to start teaching it Fall 2017
+I teach an online class that's essentially "Just enough data engineering" for data scientists in Berkeley's Data Science Masters (MIDS) Program

 - adopting test-driven methodologies into building data pipelines... keeping pipelines strongly connected to the actual problems that need to be solved